How can you tell if there is water in your car’s gas tank?

 Unsurprisingly, the sudden drop in combustion efficiency will be accompanied by a notable increase in exhaust emissions.
 This will play havoc with sensor readings and exhaust parts.

-What Can Cause Water in The Gas Tank Of Your Car?
+How Can Water Get into The Gas Tank Of Your Car?

 You may think that water in the gas tank is only something that happens in older cars or trucks.